eshinhw/quant-portfolio-visualizer/README.md

 Welcome to PyQuant! :)

 PyQuant is a Command Line Interface (CLI) based investing portfolio management program with Questrade API.

-PyQuant directly communicates with Questrade API for retrieving account information and financial data to provide account summary, generate portfolio performance matrices and periodical strategy rebalancing feature.
+PyQuant works with Questrade API for retrieving account information and financial data to:

+- provide account summary
+- generate portfolio performance matrices
+- offer strategy rebalancing feature

 Users can quickly access to their account information and investing portfolios once they get access code from Questrade.